April 22, 2026 • By Santorini Dave

 Covered Markets: Stick to markets that offer protection from the elements.
 Borough Market is excellent for food lovers and is largely covered.
 Spitalfields is another great choice for clothes and crafts without having to worry about an umbrella.

 West End Matinees: A mid-week matinee is a classic February move.
-The theaters are warm, and you can often find better ticket availability in the winter months.
+The theaters are warm, and you will find better ticket availability in the winter months.

 Museum Late Nights: Many major galleries like the V&A or the Science Museum host “Lates” with drinks and talks.
 It is a great way to see the collections in a more adult-centric, indoor environment.